federicociner/weather-generator/README.md

 ## Description

 A random weather data generator written in Python.
 This program uses the Google Maps API to obtain geopositioning and elevation data for a customised list of locations, as well as the Dark Sky API to obtain historical weather measurements for those locations (e.g. max/min temperature, humidity, pressure).
-Using these datasets, the generator will create realistic aritifical weather observations in a standard format, and output those observations in a comma-separated values (CSV) file.
+Using these datasets, the generator will create realistic aritifical weather observations in a standard format, and output those observations in a pipe-delimited .csv file.
 The data will be output in the following format:

 Location  | Position         | Local Time          | Conditions | Temperature | Pressure | Humidity
 --------- | ---------------- | ------------------- | ---------- | -----------:| --------:| --------: